ComputeCanada/molmodsim-amber-md-lesson/_episodes/14-Preparing_Protein-Membrane_System.md

 ~~~
 {: .file-content}

-It was found that Monte Carlo barostat results in the depression of areas per lipid  [Lipid21: Complex Lipid Membrane Simulations with AMBER](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9007451/).
-Berendsen barostat is recommended for lipid bilayer simulations with AMBER.
+As it was found that Monte Carlo barostat results in the depression of areas per lipid Berendsen barostat is recommended for lipid bilayer simulations with AMBER  [[Lipid21: Complex Lipid Membrane Simulations with AMBER]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9007451/).

 Submission script
 ~~~